Skip to content

 • a features-values table documents the inventory of grammatical features which compose the cells

-Depending on the amount of information and granularity provided, the following tables MAY also be included:
+Depending on the amount of information and granularity provided, the following files MAY also be included:

 • a lexemes table documents the inventory of lexemes for which inflected forms are given